 Please see below for some the best value Ashtray style bridges for Tele style Guitar Kits.

 |Fender Standard Series Telecaster Bridge Assembly - Chrome||Fender||$27.99|

 |Fender American Vintage '62 Tele Custom Bridge Assembly with Pickup - Nickel||Fender||$89.99|

 |ROSENICE Professional 6 String Saddle Bridge Plate for Fender Electric Guitar - 1 Piece||ROSENICE||$25.98|

 Gibson guitars utilise a fixed bridge known as the ‘Tuneomatic’ bridge which comes equipped with a stud mounted stop tailpiece.
-These require a little more work to install compred to the TE bridge, but I would still consider this style of bridge something anyone could install without too much difficulty.
+These require a little more work to install compared to the TE bridge, but I would still consider this style of bridge something anyone could install without too much difficulty.

 When it comes time to fit the bridge, remember the adjustment screws are mounted to the front of the bridge and not the back as per most guitars.
 The reason for this is the sharp decline the strings take from the bridge to the tailpiece making it difficult to fit a screwdriver and adjust your intonation.

 Another consideration to keep in mind is the ground wire is often positioned against the bushing of the bridge post.
 While this can be removed after installing to allow for the ground wire it’s much better to install first.